goschtl/zope/zope2book/trunk/source/ZopeServices.rst

 Searching and Indexing Services
 -------------------------------

-For detailed information about using searching and indexing services in Zope to index and search a collection of documents, see the chapter entitled `Searching and Categorizing Content`_.
+For detailed information about using searching and indexing services in Zope to index and search a collection of documents, see the chapter entitled `Searching and Categorizing Content <SearchingZCatalog.html>`_.

 Sessioning Services
 -------------------